McQueen’s Original Bullitt Mustang Sells For Mega Money At Mecum

 “I think we’re good,” Sean enthused after the sale.
 “It annihilated the record, and obviously as far as Mustangs go, this is it.
 There won’t be another one that comes across and goes higher.
 So being in the record books forever, that’s, that’s what matters to me.”

-Since he revealed the car alongside the latest factory Bullitt Mustang back in 2018, two questions have dogged Sean as he travelled the world sharing this legendary car with its fans: “Are you going to restore it?” and “How much is it worth?”
+Since he revealed the car alongside the latest factory Bullitt Mustang back in 2018, two questions have dogged Sean as he traveled the world sharing this legendary car with its fans: “are you going to restore it?” and “how much is it worth?”

 Though this chapter is closed, the story isn’t over just yet.
 This moment will not only mark a historic sale of a car, but the dramatic crescendo of a four-part documentary series that Sean and filmaker Ken Horstmann have labored on.
 It will detail more about the original Bullitt Mustang and the journey of Sean and his family.
 We got a sneak peak of a clip at the Hoondog Performance Group Bullitt Movie Car Celebration in advance of the auction, and the documentary is definitely going to be a great watch.